 - School systems

-Informal Consultation and professional support
+Professional Consultation and support

-When there are concerns about a child’s wellbeing or learning, the appointed co-ordinator in a school (normally a member of the School Leadership Team) will arrange for an informal Consultation with the members of staff who raised the concern.
+When there are concerns about a child’s wellbeing or learning, the appointed co-ordinator in a school (normally a member of the School Leadership Team) will arrange for a professional Consultation with the members of staff who raised the concern.
 Other agencies can make contact directly with the Educational Psychology Service.
 This is a professional support for school staff and not about named pupils- therefore no parental permission is required.

 How do Educational Psychologists become formally involved?